ArtyMcLabin/CSV_To_GSheets/README.md

 - Opens Google Drive web search for the moved file
 - Can be set as "Open with" program for quick access
 - Configuration stored in `config.ini`
+- Multiple ways to use: drag-and-drop, shortcut, "Open with", or command line

 ## Requirements